Santiso-Group/despasito/docs/api.rst

 API Documentation
 =================

 DESPASITO has been primarily designed as a command line tool but can be used as an imported package.

-See examples directory or Input/Output documentation for input file structures.
+See :ref:`basic-use` or ``despasito.examples`` directory for more details.

 Command Line
 ------------